independent-coder/gta-vi-countdown/README.md

 A modern, responsive countdown timer for the Grand Theft Auto VI release date (November 19, 2026).

+# Where do I access the app?

+You can go to https://independent-coder.github.io/gta-vi-countdown/ to access the app already deployed on GitHub Pages.

 ## 🎮 Features

 - **Live Countdown**: Real-time countdown showing days, hours, minutes, and seconds until GTA VI release